To see the home of the famous Liberty Bell is fantastic on a private tour of Pennsylvania.

 Know Before Visiting Pennsylvania

 Always do your research before booking any destination, check weather conditions and prices for the time you want to travel.
 Book any sightseeing tours you wish to go on in advance of travelling; it can work out cheaper the earlier you book.
-When in Pennsylvania be careful when walking around in crowded areas as that is where pickpockets are at their happiest.
+When in Pennsylvania be careful when walking around in crowded areas.
 If taking private tours to Amish Country be respectful of their wishes and customs.